Membrane transport protein: Facilitated diffusion

 Facilitated diffusion is the passage of molecules or ions across a biological membrane through specific transport proteins and requires no energy input.
 Facilitated diffusion is used especially in the case of large polar molecules and charged ions; once such ions are dissolved in water they cannot diffuse freely across cell membranes due to the hydrophobic nature of the fatty acid tails of the phospholipids that make up the bilayers.

 The type of carrier proteins used in facilitated diffusion is slightly different from those used in active transport.
 They are still transmembrane carrier proteins, but these are gated transmembrane channels, meaning they do not internally translocate, nor require ATP to function.
 The substrate is taken in one side of the gated carrier, and without using ATP the substrate is released into the cell.
+Facilitated diffusion does not require the use of ATP as facilitated diffusion, like simple diffusion, transports molecules or ions along their concentration gradient.

+Osmosis

+Osmosis is the passive diffusion of water across a cell membrane from an area of high concentration to an area of low concentration.
+Since Osmosis is a passive process, like facilitated diffusion and simple diffusion, it does not require the use of ATP.
+Osmosis is important in regulating the balance of water and salt within cells, thus it plays a critical role in maintaining homeostasis.
+Aquaporins are integral membrane proteins that allow for the rapid passage of water and glycerol through membranes.
+The aquaporin monomers consist of six transmembrane alpha-helix domains and these monomers can assemble to form the aquaporin proteins.
+As four of these monomers come together to form the aquaporin protein, it is known as a homotetramer, meaning it is made up of four identical subunits.
+All aquaporins are tetrameric membrane integral proteins, and the water passes through each individual monomer channel rather than between all of the four channels.
+Since aquaporins are transmembrane channels for the diffusion of water, the channels that make up the aquaporin are typically lined with hydrophilic side chains to allow water to pass through.

 Reverse diffusion

 Reverse transport, or transporter reversal, is a phenomenon in which the substrates of a membrane transport protein are moved in the opposite direction to that of their typical movement by the transporter.
 Transporter reversal typically occurs when a membrane transport protein is phosphorylated by a particular protein kinase, which is an enzyme that adds a phosphate group to proteins.